davidbrown2324/uc_insurers/University of California's biggest insurers do not score well on climate issues.md

 ## Proposal

-The UC could make a significant impact year on year by introducing ESG policies with meaningful climate criteria.
+The UC could make a significant impact year on year by introducing environmental, social and corporate governance (ESG) policies with meaningful climate criteria.
 Simply by moving contracts from the worst performers Liberty Mutual and Tokio Marine to better performers like Zurich, we would be removing our unbridled support for fossil fuel expansion, helping to stem the toxic combustion of fossil fuels.
 Our action would nudge insurance companies towards policies in line with the Paris agreement, and nudge other Universities and centers of education to consider their own insurance policies.
 In the coming years, the velocity and extent with which insurance companies transition away from fossil fuels and towards renewable energies will become an informative metric allowing us to reward best practices rather than simply avoiding the worst.
 Until then, avoiding the worst is the least we should do.

 ## References
 <a id="1">[1]</a>